tadaspetra/astro-video-call/BLOG.md

 });
 ```

-Then we need to make sure all the audio for the remote users is started.
+Then we need to make sure all the audio for the remote users is started:

 ```tsx
 audioTracks.map((track) => track.play());
 ```

-And lastly we need to define our UI.
-First a loading state, while we wait for the local user's microphone and video to begin, and then a grid of all the users that are in the call.
+Finally, we need to define our UI: first a loading state, while we wait for the local user's microphone and video to begin, and then a grid of all the users who are in the call:

 ```tsx
 const deviceLoading = isLoadingMic || isLoadingCam;